 Grzegorz Głuch

-5-th year PhD student at EPFL advised by a duo: Rudiger Urbanke and Michael Kapralov.
+I am a Simons-Berkeley Postdoctoral Researcher hosted by Shafi Goldwasser.
+I completed my PhD at EPFL, where I was advised by a duo: Rudiger Urbanke and Michael Kapralov.
 Before that I studied at University of Wroclaw working with Jerzy Marcinkowski.

 Trying to make an impact.